-- (a) has the skills, knowledge and experience to assist the state-owned enterprise acheive its primary and other objectives; - (b) has at least a graduate degree - (c) is a businessman of repute or a recognised professional with relevant sectoral experience; - (d) is financially literate; - (e) has no convictions or civil liabilities; - (f) has good reputation and character and exhibits high ethical standards; - is not disqualified to act as a director stipulated in this Act or any other law applicable to the functioning of a state-owned enterprise; - (i) has not been subject to an adverse order passed by the Securities and Exchange Commission of Pakistan or any other sector regulator; - has not been subject to an order passed by the Securities and Exchange Commission of Pakistan or any other regulatory authority, withdrawing or refusing to grant any license or approval to him which has a bearing on the capital market; and - (k) does not suffer from a conflict of interest; this includes political office holders whether or not in a legislative role.
+- (a) has the skills, knowledge and experience to assist the state-owned enterprise acheieve its primary and other objectives; - (b) has at least a graduate degree - (c) is a businessman of repute or a recognised professional with relevant sectoral experience; - (d) is financially literate; - (e) has no convictions or civil liabilities; - (f) has good reputation and character and exhibits high ethical standards; - (g) is not disqualified to act as a director stipulated in this Act or any other law applicable to the functioning of a state-owned enterprise; - (i) has not been subject to an adverse order passed by the Securities and Exchange Commission of Pakistan or any other sector regulator;

+- (j) has not been subject to an order passed by the Securities and Exchange Commission of Pakistan or any other regulatory authority, withdrawing or refusing to grant any license or approval to him which has a bearing on the capital market; and - (k) does not suffer from a conflict of interest; this includes political office holders whether or not in a legislative role.

-Schedule V Matters to be Covered under the Code of Conduct
+Schedule-V Matters to be Covered under the Code of Conduct [see Section 19(2)]

-- 1. The standards of conduct for directors and employees, whereby: - (i) compliance with the fundamental principles of probity and propriety; objectivity, integrity and honesty are ensured; - the directors and executives uphold the reputation of the state owned enterprise by treating the general public, institutional investors and other stakeholders with courtesy, integrity and efficiency, and ensuring service quality; - (iii) the state owned enterprise's assets and resources are applied for the benefit of the state-owned enterprise in a manner which ensures efficiency and transparency; and - (iv) quality standards are followed with due diligence and that suppliers comply with the standards specified and are paid for supplies or services within the time agreed. - 2.
-An effective "anti-corruption" strategy to minimize actual or perceived corruption in the state owned enterprise, including without limitation, with respect to: - (i) the active promotion of ethical behaviour and facilitating reporting of unlawful or unethical behaviour; - (ii) the circumstances in which directors and employees may accept gifts and other benefits, including reporting and recording those gifts and benefits; - (iii) the use by directors and employees of the resources of the state-owned enterprise, including phones, vehicles, and other property; - (iv) regulation of business travel, including its cross-over with personal travel; - reducing or eliminating improper influence on directors and employees in their position as a director or employee of the state-owned enterprise; - (vi) equality of opportunity is ensured by establishing open and fair procedures for making appointments and for determining terms and conditions of service. - (vii) compliance with the law and the state-owned enterprise's internal rules and procedures relating to public procurement, tender regulations, purchasing and technical standards, when dealing with suppliers of goods and services; and - (viii) trading in and holding shares, securities, or other financial instruments by directors and employees. - Regulation of conflicts of interest, including procedures for identification, reporting, and resolving a conflict of interest;
+- The standards of conduct for directors and employees, whereby: - (i) compliance with the fundamental principles of probity and propriety; objectivity, integrity and honesty are ensured; - the directors and executives uphold the reputation of the state owned enterprise by treating the general public, institutional investors and other stakeholders with courtesy, integrity and efficiency, and ensuring service quality; - (iii) the state owned enterprise's assets and resources are applied for the benefit of the state-owned enterprise in a manner which ensures efficiency and transparency; and - (iv) quality standards are followed with due diligence and that suppliers comply with the standards specified and are paid for supplies or services within the time agreed. - 2.
+An effective "anti-corruption" strategy to minimize actual or perceived corruption in the state owned enterprise, including without limitation, with respect to: - (i) the active promotion of ethical behaviour and facilitating reporting of unlawful or unethical behaviour; - (ii) the circumstances in which directors and employees may accept gifts and other benefits, including reporting and recording those gifts and benefits; - (iii) the use by directors and employees of the resources of the state-owned enterprise, including phones, vehicles, and other property; - (iv) regulation of business travel, including its cross-over with personal travel;